MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clean-up.md

 ## Delete a workspace

-1. Select **Data Warehouse Tutorial** in the navigation menu to return to the workspace artifact view.
+1. Select **Data Warehouse Tutorial** in the navigation menu to return to the workspace item list.

    :::image type="content" source="media\tutorial-clean-up\select-the-tutorial.png" alt-text="Screenshot of the left navigation menu, showing where to select the tutorial.":::